adriangeerre/SyFi/SyFi.wiki.md

 ### Length deviation

 Before variants are called in the SPAdes-assembled target sequence of the SynCom isolate, the sequence is subjected to a length deviation threshold.
 This parameter can be tweaked, so the user can customize this according to the length variability that the marker sequence may have across the bacterial kingdom.

+Reasons to change the length deviation parameter:

-To ascertain clean and comparable marker gene fingerprints we want to make sure that the target sequence is properly complete.
+-Decreasing the length deviation ascertains more clean and comparable marker gene fingerprints.
+This way we only include complete target genes and target genes with unclear boundaries.
+-Increasing the length deviation is necessary when the length of the marker sequence can vary substantially between bacterial taxa.
+Another reason to increase the length deviation is when working with a big proportion of incomplete genome assemblies.
+SyFi might not be able to find many clean and complete target sequences from incomplete genome assemblies when the length deviation is too strict.
+A more lenient length deviation may overcome this, though may also increase the risk of incorporating marker sequences deriving from contaminating contigs.

 ### Ratio deviation (cutoff)

-...
+When calculating the proportion of marker sequence haplotypes in the bacterial genome, a threshold is implemented to avoid unrealistic marker sequence copy numbers that may derive from biological contamination or technical errors.
+E.g. contaminating reads or PCR errors may lead to the construction of a haplotype that isn't not part of the bacterial genome; a biological or technical artifact.
+Due to the rarity of these errors among the marker sequence reads, the haplotype proportion may indicate how the actual marker sequence haplotype is a 100-fold more present than the haplotype deriving from these artifacts.
+A ratio deviation cutoff provides a treshold (e.g. the default is 25) to ensure SyFi doesn't provide a copy number of 100, but instead removes the rare (technical error-derived) haplotype and recalculates the proportion to a biological more meaningful amount.

 ### Potential situations